Oral Health in Rural Communities

 Several resources are available that provide information on how to develop a rural dental health service:

-- RAC’s Funding & Opportunities by Topic: Dental Health includes both national and state funding programs that support projects that develop, enhance and/or sustain dental health services in rural communities
+- RAC’s Funding & Opportunities by Topic: Oral Health includes both national and state funding programs that support projects that develop, enhance and/or sustain dental health services in rural communities

 - Safety Net Dental Clinic Manual – Discusses aspects such as start-up costs, picking a location, construction, rules and regulations, mobile dental unit, and required staffing